Other common names: Sessilefruit Arrowhead, Deep-water Duck-potato

 Plant family: water-plantains, Alismataceae

-Stiff Arrowhead (Sagittaria rigida), has highly variable leaves that often do not have the chacteristic arrow head shape.
-Most often the have an oval leaf at the tip of the stem, but this can be so narrow that is no wider than the leaf stem.
-A single plant can have a number of leaf shapes and so sometimes identification can be difficult.
+Stiff Arrowhead (Sagittaria rigida) has highly variable leaves that often do not have the characteristic arrowhead shape.
+They often have an oval leaf at the tip of the stem, but this can be so narrow that it is no wider than the leaf stem.
+A single plant can have several leaf shapes, and so sometimes, identification can be difficult.

-Stiff Arrowhead provides some cover for water birds, and food for muskrats, but it is the small tubers that are relished by ducks.
-That is where the name deep-water duck-potato comes from, that and that fact that it is found in deeper water than Common Arrowhead (Sagitatria latifolia).
-Because it is valued by waterfowl Stiff Arrowhead is one of the emergent plants often planted in lakes, ponds and wetlands.
+Stiff Arrowhead provides some cover for water birds and food for muskrats, but it is the small tubers that are relished by ducks.
+That is where the name deep-water duck-potato comes from, that and that fact that it is found in deeper water than Common Arrowhead (Sagittaria latifolia).
+Because it is valued by waterfowl, Stiff Arrowhead is one of the emergent plants often planted in lakes, ponds, and wetlands.